phylaxsystems/assertion-executor/src/bin/README.md

 # `assertion-executor` benchmark

-The follwing is a benchmark of the `assertion-executor`.
+The following is a benchmark of the `assertion-executor`.
 It is a preliminary view of the performance and feature set expected for release.
 It demonstrates:

 - Regular transaction execution using `revm`
 - Runtime assertion validation using `phEVM`
 - State forking during assertion checks